nixworks/public/news/2009/11/18/README.md

 ##### President pro tempore of the United States Senate
 ### [ Senator and President "pro tempore" of the United States Senate Robert C. Byrd of West Virginia becomes the longest serving member in the history of the United States Congress. ](/news/2009/11/18/senator-and-president-pro-tempore-of-the-united-states-senate-robert-c-byrd-of-west-virginia-becomes-the-longest-serving-member-in-the-h.md)
-_Context: Congress, President pro tempore of the United States Senate, Robert C. Byrd, United States Senate, West Virginia, longest serving member_
+_Context: Congress, President pro tempore of the United States Senate, Robert C. Byrd, Senate, West Virginia, longest serving member_

 ##### Taiwan
 ### [ Taiwanese universities announce they will admit mainland Chinese students for the first time next year. ](/news/2009/11/18/taiwanese-universities-announce-they-will-admit-mainland-chinese-students-for-the-first-time-next-year.md)